chanzuckerberg/miniwdl/README.md

 ## [Contributing](https://github.com/chanzuckerberg/miniwdl/blob/main/CONTRIBUTING.md)

 Feedback and contributions to miniwdl are welcome, via issues and pull requests on this repository.
-See [CONTRIBUTING.md](https://github.com/chanzuckerberg/miniwdl/blob/main/CONTRIBUTING.md) for guidelines and instructions to set up your development environment.
+See [CONTRIBUTING.md](https://github.com/chanzuckerberg/miniwdl/blob/main/CONTRIBUTING.md) for guidelines, instructions to set up your development environment, and a codebase overview.

 ## Security